ih8celery/tap-driver/README.md

 #What is tap?
-  version 1.0.0
+  version 1.1.0

-  `tap` is a driver written in perl 5 for the Test Anything Protocol.
+  `tap` is a simple test driver for the Test Anything Protocol. it has a version in perl 5 and another which will run on any POSIX shell.
-I originally intended for tap to be a throwaway script I used in testing [libtap++](https://github.com/ih8celery/libtap++), but now I use it as an alternative to testing with CTest in my CMake builds. the program is simple enough to describe in this README, as libtap++ provides most relevant test output. this script simply coordinates executions.
+I originally intended for tap to be a throwaway script I used in testing [libtap++](https://github.com/ih8celery/libtap++), but now I use it as an alternative to debug testing with CTest in my CMake builds. the program is simple enough to describe in this README, as libtap++ provides most relevant test output. this script simply coordinates executions.

 #Usage
+  the shell script takes only a list of files as arguments, so the following is written for the perl script.
   `tap [options] [files]`

   `tap` expects to find any options before files; the first non-option